collective/collective.honeypot/README.rst

 exception is also raised if the field is not submitted in the form at all.
 See the Configuration_ section.

+Note that it would be nice to accept all posts from authenticated users, but our code is run too early in the Zope process: we cannot know yet if the user is logged in or not.

 Configuration
 =============